Minderoo-OceanOmics-Centre-UWA/FAIRe2ENA/README.md

 ## Overview

-This tool automates the conversion of sample metadata from the FAIRe (Findable, Accessible, Interoperable, Reusable) standard to ENA's XML submission format, specifically targeting the ERC000024 (GSC MIxS water) checklist.
+This tool automates the conversion of *sample* metadata from the FAIRe (Findable, Accessible, Interoperable, Reusable) standard to ENA's XML submission format, specifically targeting the ERC000024 (GSC MIxS water) checklist.

+I am currently working on the same for the *run* metadata.

 ## Installation